Lionsberg/lionsberg-wiki/README.md

 - [[Jordan Nicholas Sukut]] is the founder and architect of Lionsberg and the [[New Vision and Plan]].
 - [[Beyond The Meta Crisis - A Blueprint for a Better Future]] offers the most user friendly and accessible outline to New Vision and Plan currently available.
 - [[The Lionsberg Book of Quotes]] is a book of words spoken about the same Vision and Goal
 - [[The Lionsberg Book of Meditations]] is a book of thoughts worth thinking
 - [[Above The Chaos]] is Jordan's blog and a place to find some narrative content.
+- [[The Meta Project - Enacting the New Vision and Plan]] - is a Forward Looking Story of how we did it
 - [[The Lionsberg Meta Guide]] is the most comprehensive overview of the entire [[Lionsberg System]].
 - [[Jordan's Guide to Lionsberg]] is another starting point.
-- [[The Book of Lionsberg]] is another work in progress that provides expansive insights into the New Vision and Plan.
+- [[The Book of Lionsberg]] is another work in progress that provides expansive insights into the New Vision and Plan
 - [[Ideas and Inspiration to Become More Involved]] is a simple starting point on things that you can immediately take action on if you would like to begin finding your unique areas of greatest purpose, passion, and contribution.
 - A couple other pragmatic resources you might benefit from are works in progress: [[A Way Beyond Fear, Anxiety, And Depression]], and [[The Power of Today]].